David Wright (writer)

-David Wright (born 1964) is an American writer.
+David Wright is an American writer.

 Early life and education

 Wright grew up in Borger, Texas.
+His mother is a white Jewish woman who survived the Nazi occupation of Paris.
+Her parents were affluent, assimilated French Jews.
+His mother was a member of the French Communist Party; she immigrated to the US in the 1950s as the GI bride of an African-American soldier.
 He holds a BA from Carleton College and an MFA from the MFA Program for Poets & Writers at the University of Massachusetts Amherst.
 He also studied at the École des Hautes Études en Sciences Sociales.
 Before he started teaching creative writing, he was a player/coach on various American football teams in Paris and London.
-He teaches at the University of Illinois at Urbana-Champaign.
+He teaches at the University of Illinois at Urbana-Champaign, but lives in Texas.

-He has also published under the name "David Wright Faladé", in honor of his biological father.
+He has also published under the name "David Wright Faladé," in honor of his biological father, Max Faladé, from Porto-Novo in Benin, the grandson of Béhanzin, the last King of Dahomey.